CYKAKAKA/Final-Project/README.md

 For a resturant, it's increasingly necessary to have a delivery service.
 But the time of delivery time is hard to predict thus it's also hard to make management decision according to it.
 In this Monte Carlo Simulation, we'd like to help the manager to make decisions in two certain scenarios.

 In our scenarios, we assume that the restaurant is at the center of a gird.
-The nodes in the grid represent the possible customer locations and the edges between nodes represent the roads with the weights represent the travel time.
+The nodes in the grid represent the possible customer locations and the edges between nodes represent the roads with the weights representing the travel time.

 In the restaurant, there are three different sizes of food (small, medium, large).
 Each is of different price and different preparation time.